kargo-kult-wahrheit/kargo-kult-wahrheit.github.io/_posts/2022-4-18-Solution-of-sentience.md

 Egoistic drive caused the suffering and success,
 Its cost though undervalued.
-What can one construct his personality on-
+What can one construct his personality on,
 Anyway?

 It is dissolving away lately,